 Chic Ken’s first radio production was recently aired on BBC radio 4 - the critically acclaimed John Shuttleworth’s Lounge Music, featuring guest stars such as, Heaven 17, Chas and Dave, Toyah Wilcox and Lee John, not to mention Anita Harris!
 Last summer John headlined at No 6 and Port Elliot Festivals and has recently completed his biggest UK tour to date.
 He recently appeared at The London Palladium in a night to raise money for MS and hosted a night with amongst others Toyah Wilcox, Chas (Chas and Dave),Sooty and Sweep and Imagination.

-He has recently completed the second series of John Shuttleworth’s Lounge Music on BBC Radio 4 and has just finished a new tour as John Shuttleworth, My Last Will and Tasty Mint.
+He completed the second series of John Shuttleworth’s Lounge Music on BBC Radio 4 not long ago and has just finished a new tour as John Shuttleworth, My Last Will and Tasty Mint.